Quansight/Quansight-website/apps/consulting/posts/announcing-qhub.md

 This infrastructure-as-code approach has several key benefits.
 For an administrator, it is easy to set up and maintain multiple deployments, say a development and a production platform.
 It also lends itself to a robust workflow that allows team members to request changes and customize the platform through pull requests.
 A team member can submit a change to the configuration file that can be reviewed before modifying the infrastructure.
 This ability for end-users to easily customize the platform has been a critical part of making QHub an effective platform for teams.

-Autoscaling and Multi-Cloud
+## Autoscaling and Multi-Cloud

 Each cloud provider has its own advantages and disadvantages.
 If you are part of a team that has not made a choice, you may choose based on price.
 However, in many organizations, the choice of which cloud provider to use is often dictated by other organizational needs, say where data is hosted or compliance and policy reasons.
 For this reason, one of the primary design goals of QHub is its multi-cloud deployment capability.
 It can currently be deployed on AWS, GCP, and Digital Ocean, with Azure coming soon.

 In addition, since the deployment is based on Kubernetes, new pods are spun up automatically as more users log in and resources are required.
 These resources are scaled back down once they are no longer needed.
 This allows for the cost-effective use of cloud resources.
 The base infrastructure costs of a QHub installation can vary from $50-$200 depending on the cloud provider, storage size, and other options chosen.
 The incremental cost of each user that logs in can vary from approximately $0.02-$2.50 per hour based on the instance types they choose.
 User pods are scaled-down when they log out or if their session has been idle for a specified time (usually 15-30 mins).

-Choice of Instance Types
+## Choice of Instance Types

 QHub allows users to pick from several available types of compute resources such as high memory, high CPU, and GPU instances in a cost-effective manner using Kubernetes node groups.
 Users can choose between these and launch the appropriate type as their needs change.
 Using the group permissioning feature described below, certain instance types can be restricted to specific groups of users.

 ![](/posts/announcing-qhub/qhub-img-3.png)

 _Specifying the instance type to spawn with QHub_

-Big Data Using Dask
+## Big Data Using Dask

-Dask provides scalable analytics in Python.
+[Dask][dask site] provides scalable analytics in Python.
 It is a very effective tool for powering big data analytics and visualization.
 Making it work correctly in the cloud is hard and requires managing dynamic clusters, data access, and synchronization of Python environments between scheduler and workers.
 QHub manages all of the details to make this simple.
 It allows the user to easily launch and use auto-scaling Dask clusters with any available compute instance type and Python environment.

-Shell Access and Remote Editing Access
+## Shell Access and Remote Editing Access

 While JupyterLab is an excellent platform for data science, it lacks some features that QHub accommodates.
 JupyterLab is not well suited for launching long-running jobs because the browser window needs to remain open for the duration of the job.
 It is also not the best tool for working on large codebases or debugging.
 To this end, QHub provides the ability to connect via the shell/terminal and through remote development environments like VS Code Remote and PyCharm Remote.
 This remote access connects to a pod that has the same filesystems, Dask clusters types, and environments that are available from the JupyterHub interface.
 It can be used effectively for long-running processes and more robust development and debugging.
 We will explore this capability in a future blog post about KubeSSH.

-Linux-Style Permissions for Groups and Sharing
+## Linux-Style Permissions for Groups and Sharing

 One of the deficiencies in most JupyterHub deployments is the inability to have controls over-sharing.
 QHub enables a shared directory between all users via nfs and set permissions associated with every user.
 In addition, QHub creates a shared directory for each declared group in the configuration allowing for group-level protected directories shown in the Figure below (bottom cell).

-To achieve this robust permissioning model we have followed openshift's approach on how to control user permissions in a containerized ecosystem.
+To achieve this robust permissioning model we have followed [openshift's][openshift site] approach on how to control user permissions in a containerized ecosystem.
 QHub configures JupyterHub to launch a given user's JupyterLab session with set uid and primary/secondary group ids.
-To get the uid and gid mapping we use nss_wrapper (must be installed in the container) which allows non-root users to dynamically map ids to names.
+To get the uid and gid mapping we use [nss_wrapper][nss_wrapper library] (must be installed in the container) which allows non-root users to dynamically map ids to names.
 In the image below (top cell) we show the given Linux mapping of ids to usernames.
 This enables the full Linux permission model for each JupyterLab user.

 ![](/posts/announcing-qhub/qhub-img-4.png)

 _Example of standard Linux-style permissioning in QHub_

-Data Science Environment Handling
+## Data Science Environment Handling

 Data Science environments can be maddeningly complex, difficult to install, and even more difficult to share.
 In fact, it is exactly this issue that pushes many teams and organizations to look at centralized solutions like JupyterHub.
 But first, what do we mean by a Data Science environment?
 Basically, it is a set of Python/R packages along with their associated C or Fortran libraries.
 On the first pass, it seems logical to prebake these complex environments into the platform as a set of available options users can choose from.
 This method breaks down quickly because user needs change rapidly and different projects and teams have different requirements.

 ![](/posts/announcing-qhub/qhub-img-5.png)